neguso/KonyFramework/README.md

 Modules are objects that contains services.
 They are intended for application modularization and encapsulation.
 Module methods returns the current module so you can use fluent interface.

 #### Service Configuration
-In the context of modules the 'service configuration' terms is used.
+In the context of modules the 'service configuration' terms is often used.
 The service configuration is basically an array of dependencies and a function in the last position of the array.

 ```
-<service_dependency> ::= ['service1', 'service2', ..., function(s1, s2) { ... }]
+<service_dependency> ::= ['service1', 'service2', ..., function(s1, s2, ...) { /* service function */ }]
+  'service1', 'service2', ... - services that will be injected in the service function through parameters s1, s2, ...
 ```

 Sample: